Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 **Subsystem:** Continue
 **Created by:**
 **Executed by:**
-**Short Description:** Tests that pressing the spacebar on the keyboard or the 'A' button on the XInput device to select the yes option uses a continue.
+**Short Description:** Tests that pressing the spacebar on the keyboard or the 'A' button on the XInput device to select the 'Yes' option uses a continue.
 ___

 **Pre-conditions**
 * The game is running
 * The Player ran out of lives.

 ___